Christopher and Margie Nordin Young Investigator Poster Award

 The Programme Organising Committee will be responsible for selecting a short list of candidates for this award on the basis of abstract quality.
 A panel of judges will assess the short-listed presentations at the conference to select the winners.

-If you are not currently an ANZBMS member you must apply for ANZBMS membership by 10 March 2017 to be eligible for this award.
+If you are not currently an ANZBMS member you must apply for ANZBMS membership by the Application Deadline to be eligible for this award.
 Membership information and application form can be found in the Membership section of this website.

 Dzenita Muratovic - Clinical